UniForce™ hydraulic down-pressure system

 “The system does what it should.
 We have more flexibility going over terraces now, and not leaving little skips.
 The openers stay in the ground better.”Jerry Burger

 “In hard, dry bean stubble, [the UniForce] stuck [the wheat seeds] in there better.
 The stands were more consistent in wheel tracks and drier areas.
-Overall, slightly more uniform stands, and more uniform emergence.”Mike Arnoldy
+Overall, slightly more uniform stands, and more uniform emergence.
+After seeing the results on our 1895 last fall , I felt strongly enough about it to outfit our 60-ft 1890 with UniForce.”Mike Arnoldy

 In The News